ibm-mas/cli/examples/mirror_db2.md

 Mirror IBM Db2 Content
 ===============================================================================

-This example shows how to mirror jsut the IBM Db2u content associated with a specific release of the **IBM Maximo Operator Catalog**
+This example shows how to mirror just the IBM Db2u content associated with a specific release of the **IBM Maximo Operator Catalog**

 ```bash
 #!/bin/bash